dilians-it/dilians-it/README.md

 ## How We Work

 At Dilians IT, we follow an agile development methodology that ensures flexibility, continuous feedback, and high-quality outputs.
 We work closely with clients to understand their requirements and deliver custom solutions that align with their vision.

+## Open-Source Contributions

+We believe in contributing to the open-source community and working on projects that benefit everyone.
+Dilians IT is committed to building, supporting, and contributing to open-source software and projects, aiming to make technology accessible to all.

 ## Get in Touch